-INX Media: Chidambaram to be lodged in Jail No 7, gets separate cell with western toilet facility
+INX Media: Chidambaram lodged in Jail No 7, gets separate cell with western toilet facility

-New Delhi, Sep 05: Former Union Minister P Chidambaram has been sent to judicial custody at Tihar Jail till September 19, 2019.
-The court allowed him to carry his medicines to jail.
+New Delhi, Sep 05: Former Union Minister P Chidambaram, who was brought to Tihar prison Thursday evening, will get no special facilities, except a separate cell and a Western toilet as specified by the court, jail officials said.

+Like other inmates, he will also have access to the prison's library and can watch television for a specified period.
+After the mandatory medical check-up, Chidambaram was lodged in Jail No. 7, which usually houses those accused in Enforcement Directorate cases.

 Considering that he has Z-security, the court directed Chidambaram be kept in separate cell in the jail.
 Solicitor General Tushar Mehta assured that there will be adequate security for Chidambaram in jail.